sifat-zporter/zporter-match-prototype/src/API_DOCUMENTATION.md

 #### Success Response (`200 OK`)

-Returns a comprehensive match object containing all associated data.
+Returns a comprehensive match object containing all associated data like notes, reviews, and detailed settings.

 ```json
 {